 Strengthening management of mangrove concessions through direct cooperation of the concessionaries group will have an impact on the way concessionaries relate to mangrove ecosystems and its benefits.
 The design of the project recognizes the cultural differences among the groups dependent on coastal ecosystems and resources.
 For instance, in the concessions in the Esmeraldas province Afro-Ecuadorian children and women are the ones that collect the black shell, whereas in the Golf of Guayaquil the collectors are men.
 At the same time, some communities from REMACAN use sea turtles and crocodiles as bush meat.
-Best practices developed by concessions population.
+Best practices developed by concessionaires will be identified and they will be replicated, thus impacting the whole concessions population.
 Technical assistance will use a fisherman/woman to fisherman/women experience and good practice transfer scheme and will take into account the particularities of cultural groups.
 This methodology has proven to be highly accepted, since seeing a peer's success can be encouraging.